Peer Tutoring at SUNY-ESF

 Two Types of Assistance

-- Individual/small-group tutoringIn individual/small-group tutoring, up to five students meet with a tutor for a two-hour block of time each week to go over course material.
+- Individual/small-group tutoringIn individual/small-group tutoring, up to five students meet with a tutor for a one-hour block of time each week to go over course material.
 These sessions can help students gain self-confidence and become independent learners, as well as grasp specific subject matter.

 - Large-group tutoringLarge-group tutoring is offered in Biology (fall/spring), General Chemistry (fall/spring), Calculus (fall/spring), and Organic Chemistry.
 In large group tutoring, a tutor is available on a weekday night for two hours and students may drop in to get assistance.
 These sessions allow participants to receive immediate help with an assignment, clarification of lecture materials, or to ask a quick question.